SQL Functions

 IS_DATE

-Parses a string and returns a boolean value.
+Parses a string.
 The most important format characters are: y year, M month, d day, H hour, m minute, s second.
 For details of the format, see java.time.format.DateTimeFormatter.

 Example: